Article 4(2) direction guide

 The external painting of buildings, which includes windows and doors.

 This is not a comprehensive list, and other developments may still require planning permission, listed building consent and building regulation approval, as before.
-If you have any proposals for extensions or alterations, particularly to your property frontage, you should contact the Planning Services Team to ascertain whether any consent is required, or whether any fee is payable for your application.
+If you have any proposals for extensions or alterations, particularly to your property frontage, you should contact the Planning Services Team, see the contact details below, to ascertain whether any consent is required, or whether any fee is payable for your application.